byu-is-566/is-566-11-final-project-1-instructions/README.md

 - **Configure sources for new data**: Update your dbt project to declare the new raw data as sources.
 - **Develop staging models**: Create (or adapt existing) staging models that select from the raw source data and apply initial transformations/cleaning.
 Use the same conventions that we have been using in the last two projects, and make smart decisions that you could easily justify.
 - **Adhere to dbt best practices**: Organize your models properly in the project structure, using the same hierarchy that we've already been using.
 Your goal is to integrate your new functionality into the existing flow of data.
 - **Test and iterate**: Run your dbt models to materialize the new tables/views, and verify the results.
 Check that the data looks correct (especially that your newly added data is showing up).
 The data being generated in the docker environment has _current_ dates, so this will be easy to verify.
-You should also add a few basic tests that make sense on important fields to validate data integrity, but I'm not going to be overly prescriptive abou this.
-While testing isn’t the main focus of this milestone, ensure the pipeline’s transformations are reliable so the final analytics will be accurate.
+You are also welcome to add a few basic tests that make sense on important fields to validate data integrity, but I'm not going to be overly prescriptive about this.
+While testing isn’t the main focus of this milestone, just find some way to ensure the pipeline’s transformations are reliable so the final analytics will be accurate.

 ---